 By leveraging API Management, organizations can easily create, manage, and monitor APIs, allowing them to quickly and securely expose their APIs to internal and external consumers.

-How Azure API Management works?
+How does Azure API Management work?

 Azure API Management is a cloud solution that assists in the creation and management of APIs by developers and businesses.

 It offers safe access to the APIs, aids in managing and generating revenue from access to the APIs, and provides analytics for monitoring usage and effectiveness.

 Using API Management, developers can create, publish, and manage APIs with ease.
 The service provides secure access to the APIs and helps to control and monetize access to the APIs.
 It also provides analytics for tracking usage and performance.

 Once an API is published, developers can monitor and analyze usage and performance.
 They can also manage access to the APIs, including setting rate limits and throttling requests.

 Azure API Management also allows developers to add custom code to modify requests and responses and add additional security layers to the APIs.
 Thus, this is how API Management works in the Cloud Computing environment.

 This Azure Tutorial will help you learn Azure from scratch.